 I worked with Robert to help fight my traffic ticket.
 He was incredibly responsive and helpful, and was able to keep two points off my ticket.
 Thank you again!!

 Expungements in Ohio aren’t automatic.
 You must qualify for expungement or sealing and then apply to initiate the process.
-Certain crimes and circumstances automatically eliminate you from consideration.

 You don’t qualify to have your expungement application heard until you pass the applicable waiting period.
-Timeframes vary depending on your conviction and your circumstances.

 In Ohio, the expungement process is often tedious.
-It requires input from a number of criminal justice professionals.
+It requires input from several criminal justice professionals.
 The court addresses each application individually.
 If you have several cases for which you request expungement/sealing consideration, the court can address them simultaneously.
-Once you file your application, the court works through a multi-step process that addresses numerous issues.

 “Wasted Assets,” a report by the Ohio Justice and Policy Center, explains how Ohio Revised Codes include 1,100 collateral sanctions.
 More than 250 of these sanctions restrict access to certain jobs.
 Six-hundred sanctions restrict licensing, contracting, and other professional designations.
-Collateral sanctions perpetuate a perceived risk that effectively bars convicted criminals from one in four jobs in the State.
-Even when you are highly-educated and qualified, legal restrictions can prevent you from better-paying jobs and careers.

 If you’re considering an expungement application, consult with an expungement attorney before you proceed.
 Expungements in Ohio are often complicated.
 You should never attempt to handle the process on your own.
 To maximize your potential for success and present your strongest case, you need a dedicated legal professional working on your behalf.

-Need help understanding expungements in Ohio?
-If you are unsure of what to do next and need help navigating the complicated Ohio criminal laws, contact The Botnick Law Firm today for a free case evaluation.
 Your future is at stake.
 Call us now to get the help you deserve.
-An experienced Cleveland expungement lawyer can help get you through this.
+An experienced Ohio expungement lawyer can help get you through this.
 Contact us today for a FREE consultation.

 The process to charge someone that’s been accused of a crime begins with an arrest.
 If the police have reason to believe that someone has committed a crime, the accused can be taken into custody.
 Police will usually start by asking basic questions like name and address to identify a person, and then they’ll often pivot to more specific questions related to the incident.
 At some point during this, you should have been read your “Miranda warnings.”